Essential Tips While Travelling to Italy

 30 July 2012 by Anna Staford

 Italy is a country that is as beautiful as dangerous.
 You will miss a lot if you pass over this incredible country.
 However, if you lose, for example, your passport in this incredible country your trip will not be so incredible.
-In order to avoid such travel troubles, read these essential tips.
+In order to avoid such travel troubles, get to know about essential tips when travelling to Italy.

 - A very important thing that I would like to emphasize first of all is as follows: keep your stuff as close to yourself as you can.
 Never, under any circumstances, leave them unattended, especially your passport and money.
 One moment of your inattention will be enough for thieves to do their business.
 One moment of your inattention may cost you spoilt holidays, undesirable delays and unwanted hassle.